 - Restrictions on Expressive Activities.
 Expressive Activities must comply with the following restrictions.
-The university shall not consider the viewpoint of Expressive Activities in applying these restrictions.
+In applying these restrictions, The university shall not consider the content or viewpoint of Expressive Activities permitted in this policy.

 - Lawful Activities.
 Expressive Activities must comply with applicable federal, state and local laws, as well as university policies, rules and codes, including lawful directives and orders from federal and state governments, law enforcement agencies and public health authorities, including but not limited to 720 ILCS 5/21.2 (Interference with a Public Institution of Education) and 720 ILCS 5/26-1 (Disorderly conduct).

 - Public Safety.
 Expressive Activities must not injure persons, damage or destroy property, or threaten to cause such injury or damage.
-Expressive Activities must not create safety hazards or threaten the health or safety of any person.
-Conduct that threatens the health or safety of any person, includes but is not limited to:
+Expressive Activities must not create safety hazards or harm or threaten the physical health or physical safety of any person.
+Conduct that harms or threatens the physical health or physical safety of any person, includes but is not limited to:

-- reckless disregard for the health or safety of any person; or
+- reckless disregard for the physical health or physical safety of any person; or

-- any verbal threat or physically threatening behavior that would cause a reasonable person to fear for their safety.
+- any verbal threat or physically threatening behavior that would cause a reasonable person to fear for their physical health or physical safety.

 - Obstruct Access to Buildings or Impede Movement.
 Expressive Activities must not obstruct entrances or exits to buildings.
 Expressive activities must not obstruct vehicular or pedestrian traffic or restrict the free movement of persons on University Property.

 - Conflicts with Reservations.
-Expressive Activities must not take place in a location that has been reserved by another University Community Member, substantially interfere with another University Community Member’s prior reservation, or substantially disrupt a previously scheduled university event.
-Reservations of University Property must be made in accordance with the university’s Reservation of University Property Policy.
+Expressive Activities must not take place at a location that has been reserved by another University Community Member or Visitor pursuant to the university’s Reservation of University Property Policy.

 - Open Flames.
-Expressive Activities must not include the use of open flame devices, bonfires or the lighting of any material on fire except hand-held candles, which may be used with vigils if approved in advance by the university’s Campus Code Compliance and Fire Safety in Facilities and Services by sending an email request to firstname.lastname@example.org.
+Expressive Activities must not include the use of open flame devices, bonfires or the lighting of any material on fire except hand-held candles, which may be used in accordance with regulations set forth by the university’s Campus Code Compliance and Fire Safety in Facilities and Services.
 This policy does not apply to the use of open flame devices in controlled settings as part of authorized university operations, such as laboratories for teaching or research, food service as part of a university event or activity, or construction and maintenance.

 - Amplified Sound.
-Amplified sound is not permitted unless approved:
+Amplified sound is permitted as follows:

-- As part of a reservation request under the university’s Reservation of University Property Policy for an event or activity occurring after 5 p.m. or on weekends or if held at Anniversary Plaza or Quad Spaces, for an event or activity occurring from noon-1 p.m.
-Monday-Friday, excluding final exam periods, or
+- As approved as part of a reservation request under the university’s Reservation of University Property Policy for an event or activity occurring after 5 p.m. or on weekends or if held at Anniversary Plaza or Quad Spaces, for an event or activity occurring from noon-1 p.m.
+Monday-Friday, excluding final exam periods; or

-- by the Chancellor’s Special Event Advisory Committee for an event or activity sponsored by a university unit or recognized student organization.
+- As approved by the Chancellor’s Special Event Advisory Committee for an event or activity sponsored by a university unit or recognized student organization.

-- University operations.
-Noise related to authorized university operations (g., approved university sporting or music events, construction and maintenance) is not governed by this policy.
+- Noise and amplified sound related to authorized university operations (e.g., approved university sporting or music events, authorized construction and maintenance, or authorized university classes) is not governed by this policy.

 - Property Damage.
-Expressive Activities that result in or are substantially likely to result in damage or destruction of University Property or property belonging to University Community Members is prohibited.
+Expressive Activities that result in or are substantially likely to result in damage or destruction of University Property or property belonging to other University Community Members or Visitors is prohibited.
 Persons or organizations causing such damage may be held financially responsible, in addition to possible consequences under other applicable policies and law.

 - Affixing or physically attaching written or printed materials to University Property other than a designated area authorized by this policy, including but not limited to statues, doors, light posts, utility poles, walls, trees, and trash cans, is prohibited.